Lovedipsingh/Wireshark-Network-Analysis-Lab/README.md

 ## 🚨 Critical Findings

-### Finding 1 — vsftpd 2.3.4 (CVE-2011-2523)
+### Finding 1 — vsftpd 2.3.4 Backdoor (CVE-2011-2523)
-**Severity:** CRITICAL
-**Port:** 21/tcp
+**Severity:** 🔴 CRITICAL | **Port:** 21/tcp

-**Detail:** vsftpd 2.3.4 is the version distributed after the official vsftpd download server was compromised in 2011.
-The attacker injected a backdoor that triggers an unauthenticated root shell on port 6200 when a smiley face string is sent in the FTP username field.
-This is a supply-chain compromise baked into the binary itself, not a misconfiguration.
+vsftpd 2.3.4 was distributed after the official vsftpd download server was compromised in 2011.
+An attacker injected a backdoor that triggers an unauthenticated root shell on port 6200 when a smiley face string is sent in the FTP username.
+This is a supply-chain compromise baked into the binary — not a misconfiguration.
-**Validation:** Version-based identification only — exploitation not performed in this lab.

 **Remediation:** Remove vsftpd 2.3.4 immediately.
-Replace with a current patched version or disable FTP entirely and use SFTP over SSH.
+Replace with a current patched version or disable FTP and use SFTP over SSH.

 ---

 ### Finding 2 — Unauthenticated Root Shell (Port 1524)
-**Severity:** CRITICAL
-**Port:** 1524/tcp
+**Severity:** 🔴 CRITICAL | **Port:** 1524/tcp

-**Detail:** Metasploitable2 intentionally exposes a bindshell providing unauthenticated root access.
-Any host that can reach this port has immediate full system access.
+Metasploitable2 intentionally exposes a bindshell providing unauthenticated root access.
+Any host that can reach this port has immediate full system access with no credentials required.
-**Validation:** Version-based identification only — exploitation not performed in this lab.

 **Remediation:** Disable immediately.
 This service has no legitimate production use case.

 ---

 ### Finding 3 — Legacy Plaintext Remote Access Protocols
-**Severity:** CRITICAL
+**Severity:** 🔴 CRITICAL | **Ports:** 512, 513, 514

-**Ports:** 512 (rexec), 513 (rlogin), 514 (rsh)
-**Detail:** These protocols transmit all data — including credentials — in cleartext.
+rexec, rlogin, and rsh transmit all data — including credentials — in cleartext.
 Any network observer with Wireshark can capture usernames and passwords in real time.
 These protocols were deprecated in favor of SSH in the 1990s.

-**Remediation:** Disable rexec, rlogin, and rsh entirely.
+**Remediation:** Disable all three.
 Enforce SSH for all remote access.

 ---

-### Finding 4 — Telnet Enabled (Port 23)
+### Finding 4 — Telnet Enabled
-**Severity:** HIGH
+**Severity:** 🔴 HIGH | **Port:** 23/tcp

-**Detail:** Telnet transmits all session data including credentials in plaintext.
-Demonstrable with a single Wireshark capture — credentials appear in clear text in TCP stream.
+Telnet transmits all session data including credentials in plaintext.
+Credentials are visible in a single Wireshark TCP stream follow.

 **Remediation:** Disable Telnet.
 Replace with SSH.

 ---

 ### Finding 5 — Network-Accessible Database Services
-**Severity:** HIGH
-**Ports:** 3306 (MySQL), 5432 (PostgreSQL)
+**Severity:** 🔴 HIGH | **Ports:** 3306, 5432

-**Detail:** Both database services are reachable from the scanning host with no apparent network-level restriction.
+MySQL and PostgreSQL are reachable from the scanning host with no apparent network-level restriction.
 Database services should never be exposed beyond the application tier.

-**Remediation:** Bind both services to localhost (127.0.0.1) or restrict access via firewall rules to trusted application servers only.
+**Remediation:** Bind both services to localhost (127.0.0.1) or restrict via firewall to trusted application servers only.

 ---